Menajet, a low-cost air carrier has launched twice-weekly flights from Beirut to Aleppo.

 Aleppo's airport is expected to increase significantly its traffic after a number of new airliners, particularly from the Gulf countries, have announced the opening of new routes towards that city.

-Etihad Airways, the new Abu-Dhabi based luxury airline company inaugurated its first flight to Damascus on 07 December.
+Etihad Airways (EA), the new Abu-Dhabi based luxury airline company is adding an additional flight to Damascus raising its weekly total to 4.